-This a collaborative project, that studies a wide range of cancer drugs and candidate ligands in order to support personalized clinical decision making based on genome sequencing and drug discovery, using automated workflows underpinned by ensemble-based high performance computing methods running at unprecedented scales.
-In order to do this, we developed the High-Throughput Binding Affinity Calculator (HTBAC) which is the integration of the BAC – Binding Affinity Calculator – developed by the Centre for Computational Science at UCL, and RADICAL-Cybertools (from the RADICAL Laboratory at Rutgers University).
-HTBAC enables rapid, accurate, scalable and reliable free energy-based binding affinity calculations.
-HTBAC provides the ability to separate the “setting-up” (i.e., defining) of a free energy protocols from its “execution”.
-HTBAC aim to provide users with the ability to scale protocols, and thereby drug candidates, while also also enabling adaptive execution.
-Adaptivity enables users to change the course of execution during runtime, such as favoring interesting simulations and drug candidates while discarding those that are uninteresting.
-Co-PIs on the project are Peter Coveney (UCL) and Shantenu Jha (Rutgers).
+This is a collaborative project that studies a wide range of cancer drugs and candidate ligands.
+The goal is to support personalized clinical decision-making based on genome sequencing and drug discovery.
+We use ensemble-based, high-performance computing methods, running automated workflows at unprecedented scales.
+We developed the High-Throughput Binding Affinity Calculator (HTBAC), integrating of the Binding Affinity Calculator (BAC), developed by the Centre for Computational Science at UCL, with RADICAL-Cybertools, developed by the RADICAL Laboratory at Rutgers University.
+HTBAC enables rapid, accurate, scalable, reliable and adaptive free energy-based binding affinity calculations, separating the definition of a free energy protocols from its distributed execution.
+Adaptivity allows users to change the course of execution during runtime, favoring interesting simulations and drug candidates.